whiskyechobravo/kerkoapp/README.md

 version to use and verify that it is compatible with both KerkoApp and your other Python code.

-### No such command "kerko" error when running flask
+### No such command "kerko" error when running Flask

-Make sure you are trying to run flask from the application's directory, where the file `wsgi.py` is located.
+Make sure you are trying to run the `flask` command from the application's directory, where the `wsgi.py` file is found.
+To run it from other directories, you might need to use Flask's `--app` option, or to set the `FLASK_APP` environment variable.

 ### Errors when using the `master` version of Kerko